stevedowney/rails_environment/README.md

 if Rails.env == 'productoin' ...
 if Rails.env.productoin? ...
 ```
-so we get a runtime error if we misspell an environment (v. a bug)
+So we get a runtime error if we misspell an environment (v. a bug)

 For standard Rails applications with `development`, `test` and `production` environments you get: